awsdocs/amazon-kendra-developer-guide/doc_source/data-source-webcrawler.md

    1. For **Source**, choose between **Source URLs** and **Source sitemaps** depending on your use case and enter the values for each\.
 **Note**
 You can add up to 10 source URLs and 3 sitemaps\.
+If you want to crawl a sitemap, it is important to check if the base or root URL is the same base URL used for the URLs listed on your sitemap page\.
+For example, if your sitemap URL is *https://example\.com/sitemap\-page\.html*, the URLs listed on this sitemap page should also use the base URL "https://example\.com/"\.

    1. \(Optional\) For **Web proxy**— enter the following information: